There are so many things to do in Colombia that it can be challenging to organize your trip.

 58# Go to see Santuario Las Lajas

-If you happen to be in Ipiales, Las Lajas Sanctuary is one of the most visited in Colombia.
+If you happen to be in Ipiales, Las Lajas Sanctuary is one of the most visited churches in Colombia.
 It dates back to 1750 when the virgin appeared to an indigenous child.

 Weather can be pretty cold, averaging 12 grades centigrade, so make sure you come prepared with warm clothes, a jacket, gloves, scarf, and a good pair of shoes to make your experience more pleasant.

-Tourists like to stay until 6 pm to catch the lights and the beautiful surroundings of this place.
+Tourists like to stay until 6 pm to catch this place’s lights and beautiful surroundings.

 59# Visit the Salt Cathedral in Zipaquirá

 On a day trip from Bogotá, going up north to Cundinamarca, you can find the Salt Cathedral of Zipaquirá.
 Some of the cavities of this (very) old salt mine have been transformed to look like the inside of a church.
 For more than 3 years, the architect Garavito worked with many artisans and sculptors to recreate biblical scenes (including the Way of the Cross).

 There are audio guides in many languages.